josephfahimi/help-guide/README.md

-# help-guide
+# Help Guide

-This guide is meant to provide clear directives on how to succeed in life.
-The guidance provided here is based on the assumption that you want to conduct actions which have a great probabilty of success to achieve great rewards (like become a millionaire, etc).
-It is not meant for the people who want to become famous or a billionaire.
-You would have to take riskier actions with lower probability of success than what is described below if you want to become famous or a billionaire.

-This guide’s sections are ordered by importance top to bottom:

-Financials
-*Try to have shelter that has no cost or low cost (parent’s home or extremely cheap rent) *Go to community college
-•	Go to college.
-Get a technical undergraduate degree that is in high demand by the market (computer science, electrical engineering)
+This guide aims to provide clear directives for those looking to achieve substantial success in life, particularly financial stability, without taking extreme risks.
+This is tailored towards individuals aspiring to become millionaires, and not suited for those aiming for fame or billionaire status, as those paths require riskier endeavors.

+The sections below are organized in descending order of importance:

+## Financial Guidelines
+- **Housing:** Opt for zero or low-cost housing solutions like living with parents or finding extremely affordable rent.
+- **Education:**
+  - Enroll in a community college, then pursue a technical undergraduate degree in high-demand fields such as Computer Science or Electrical Engineering.
-•	If you are in the DMV, get a security clearance (from internship or job)
+  - If residing in the DMV area, secure a security clearance through internships or job opportunities.
+- **Investments:**
-•	Open brokerage account to invest in stocks (Fidelity). o	Invest a large majority of the money you make in the S&P 500 (stock symbol VOO).
-Do not invest in any other stocks.
+  - Open a brokerage account with platforms like Fidelity.
+  - Allocate the majority of your earnings into the S&P 500 (stock symbol: VOO) and avoid other stocks.
-	If you try to invest in other stocks you will have problems.
-You will be unable to determine when to sell.
-Most companies rarely survive over a significant period, so most individual stocks are unlikely to survive.
-If you do invest only for the short-term, you will get charged income tax rate on your gains and not the lower 15% capital gains rate. o	Invest monthly with extreme discipline.
-The market will go down and up.
-You must be disciplined and invest the majority of your money monthly, even if market is down or up.
-Do not try to horde money to invest on low market.
+    - Diversifying into other stocks can be problematic due to the difficulty in determining sell points and the transient nature of many companies.
+Short-term investments also incur higher tax rates on gains.
+  - Practice disciplined monthly investments regardless of market conditions.
+Avoid withholding money for perceived market lows.

-Fitness
+## Fitness Regimen
-•	Push, Pull, Legs
+- **Routine:** Adopt a Push, Pull, Legs routine.
-•	You should start your workout with exercise that targets multiple muscles (squat).
-After that, workout any other +4 workouts targeting the same muscles.
-•	If want to get stronger, eat more.
-If it is not working, eat even more.
+- **Exercises:** Begin workouts with multi-muscle exercises like squats, followed by at least four other exercises targeting the same muscle groups.
+- **Nutrition:**
+  - To gain strength, increase your food intake.
+If ineffective, eat more.
-•	If want to lose weight, eat less.
-If it’s not working, eat even less.
+  - To lose weight, reduce your food intake.
+If ineffective, eat less.
-•	The purpose of the gym is not to decrease or increase weight, it’s for building strength.
-How much you eat impacts increases or decreases of weight.
+- **Objective:** Focus on building strength in the gym.
+Your dietary habits should dictate weight management.

-Style
+## Style Tips
-•	Wear fitted clothing, it does not have to be expensive.
+- **Clothing:** Opt for well-fitting clothes without concerning about the price tag.
-•	Clothes with more polyester and less cotton are nice.
+- **Fabric:** Clothing with higher polyester and lower cotton content can be comfortable and appealing.
-•	Clothes from concerts can be bought online.
+- **Merchandise:** Concert merchandise can be purchased online for unique apparel choices.